john-clark/EnderCNC/Ender3CNC/Manual.md

-# Ender 3 PRO based CNC Build manual (not finished)
+# Ender 3 PRO based CNC Build manual

 ### !!
 Note: This "guide" might contain errors with hardware parts, if you find any issue please let me know !!